alicerunsonfedora/costumemaster/Guides/Working With Agents.md

 agents in the game that attempt to solve the puzzles for each provided level.
 This document will guide you through the theory behind the AI agent work in the game, how to run examples with existing agents, and how to implement your own into the game.

-- Important: Working with anything related to artificial intelligence requires at least v1.1.0 of the game and a Mac running macOS
-10.15 Catalina or greater.
+- Important: Artificial intelligence features require a Mac running macOS 10.15 Catalina or greater, and The Costumemaster v1.1.0 or greater.

 ## How The Costumemaster Handles AI Gameplay